dharmab/skyeye/docs/PLAYER.md

 The GCI controller monitors for threats which are near or approaching friendly aircraft.
 Any hostile aircraft within a pre-briefed range (default 25NM) is always considered a threat.
 At further ranges, the bandit's aircraft capabilities are also considered.
 Threat calls are broadcast every few minutes for as long as the threat criteria are met.

-Threat locations are given in BRAA format if they are relevant to a single friendly aircraft, or Bullseye calls if they are relevant to multiple friendly aircraft.
+Threat locations are given in BRAA format if they are relevant to a single friendly aircraft, or in bullseye format if they are relevant to multiple friendly aircraft.

-Your own aircraft must be on a SRS frequency, and using the same name in DCS and in SRS, to receive THREAT monitoring.
+Your own aircraft must be on a SkyEye SRS frequency, and using the same name in DCS and in SRS, to receive THREAT monitoring.

 ### FADED